 Ingredients: organic cashews, filtered water, organic coconut cream, organic green onions, sea salt, cultures, organic white pepper.
 Contains: cashews and coconut.*

-Seaweed and spiced give this schmear a seafood vibe.
+Seaweed and spice give this schmear a seafood vibe.
 I’ve heard rave reviews from both vegans and non-vegans on the flavor, which is best for bagels and appetizers.

 Ingredients: organic cashews, filtered water, organic coconut cream, sea salt, organic seaweed, vegetable juice for color, spices, cultures.
 Contains: cashews and coconut.*

-Certifications: Miyoko’s Vegan Cream Cheese is Certified Organic.
+- Certifications: Miyoko’s Cashewmilk Cream Cheese is Certified Organic.

-Dietary Notes: By ingredients, Miyoko’s Vegan Cream Cheese is dairy-free / non-dairy, egg-free, gluten-free, grain-free, peanut-free, soy-free, vegan, plant-based, vegetarian, and paleo-friendly.*
+- Dietary Notes: By ingredients, Miyoko’s Cashewmilk Cream Cheese is dairy-free / non-dairy, egg-free, gluten-free, grain-free, peanut-free, soy-free, oil-free, vegan, plant-based, vegetarian, and paleo-friendly (most varieties).*

 *Always read the ingredient and nutrition statement prior to consumption.
 Ingredients, processes, and labeling are subject to change at any time for any company or product.
 Contact the company to discuss their manufacturing processes if potential allergen cross-contamination is an issue for you.
 No food product can be guaranteed “safe” for every individual’s needs.
 You should never rely on ingredient and allergen statements alone if dealing with a severe food allergy.